SaungHninoo/enterprise-customer-data-management/README.md

-# PL/SQL Scripts Repository
+# Enterprise Customer Data Management System

-This repository contains a collection of PL/SQL scripts demonstrating various database development skills.
+This repository contains PL/SQL scripts and other resources developed for the Enterprise Customer Data Management System project.

 ## Contents